Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 4 April 2026 09.53.58 UTC
+- WIB: Sabtu, 4 April 2026 11.59.11 UTC
-- WITA: Sabtu, 4 April 2026 10.53.58 UTC
+- WITA: Sabtu, 4 April 2026 12.59.11 UTC
-- WIT: Sabtu, 4 April 2026 11.53.58 UTC
+- WIT: Sabtu, 4 April 2026 13.59.11 UTC

 Kutipan Inspiratif:
-"A man who treats his woman like a princess is proof that he has been born and raised in the arms of a queen."
+"Nothing is more memorable than a smell.
+One scent can be unexpected, momentary and fleeting, yet conjure up a childhood summer beside a lake in the mountains."

-Kategori: motivational
+Kategori: nature